prp-e/prp-e.github.io/_posts/2023-10-16-welcome-to-jekyll.markdown

     Uses Sliding Window Attention (SWA) to handle longer sequences at smaller cost

 and if you're interested in this model and want to have more information about it, you can check [this link](https://mistral.ai/news/announcing-mistral-7b/) out.

+## Comparing with other models

+In order to find out if this model is really good or not, I just hand picked my favorite language models which are listed below:

+- gpt2
+- gpt2-medium
+- gpt-j-6b
+- LLaMa 7B
+- LLaMa-2 7B
+- StableLM 3B
+- gpt-neox-20B
+- Phi 1.5B

+and designed a very simple test to make a quick comparison between the models.
+In this simple test, I have defined some _tasks_ and each task means a group of prompts and the goal I had in my mind.
+Unfortunately, currently the test isn't really organized and as soon as I can put together everything I did, I will make it more organized (and therefore reliable.)